| My Imajica Experience

 I dumped my new packages at the candy counter

-floor to coax Craig out of Bob's office.
+and zipped up to the second floor to coax Craig out of Bob's office.
 That was easy.
 We were

 on our way